samflynn/samflynn.github.io/README.md

 Both posts use Palmer Penguins: https://allisonhorst.github.io/palmerpenguins/, cited as Horst, Hill and Gorman (2020), doi:10.5281/zenodo.3960218.

 Data is CC0, package is MIT, collected by the Palmer Station Antarctica LTER.
+The data file comes from inside the `palmerpenguins` package, so rendering does not need internet. `uv sync` and `renv::restore()` do, since they download packages from PyPI and CRAN.